isc-projects/bind9/doc/arm/reference.rst

    See the description of ``allow-update`` in :ref:`access_control`.

 ``update-policy``
-   Specifies a "Simple Secure Update" policy.
+   This specifies a "Simple Secure Update" policy.
 See :ref:`dynamic_update_policies`.

 ``allow-update-forwarding``
    See the description of ``allow-update-forwarding`` in :ref:`access_control`.

 ``also-notify``
-   Only meaningful if ``notify`` is active for this zone.
-The set of machines that will receive a ``DNS NOTIFY`` message for this zone is made up of all the listed name servers (other than the primary) for the zone plus any IP addresses specified with ``also-notify``.
+   This option is only meaningful if ``notify`` is active for this zone.
+The set of machines that receive a ``DNS NOTIFY`` message for this zone is made up of all the listed name servers (other than the primary) for the zone, plus any IP addresses specified with ``also-notify``.
 A port may be specified with each ``also-notify`` address to send the notify messages to a port other than the default of 53.
 A TSIG key may also be specified to cause the ``NOTIFY`` to be